Everything About Little Black Dresses

 - Rihanna - Most Desirable Women Award 2014

-There are many ways to style your little black dress, depending upon the occasion and venue.
-Dress it up with a chunky necklace for going to a gallery opening or dress it down for a casual evening out with friends.
-A little black dress is must-have attire that is easily taken from classic to sexy, from day to evening, from casual to dressy simply by accessorizing it differently.
+There are many ways to style your little black dress.
+Add a chunky necklace to a gallery opening.
+Or wear it plain for an evening with friends.
+Take this must-have dress from classic to sexy, from day to night, or casual to dressy with accessories alone.

-- If you are going for a chic look, fashion experts and magazine editors tend to prefer all black.
-Pair a little black dress with a hint of lace on the neckline and with sheer black hose when you are going for a sexy polish.
-If you have long hair, give your tresses a wavy look for a dose of softness.
+- Need a chic look?
+Pair your dress with a hint of lace on the neckline.
+Add sheer black hose for sexy polish.
+Give your tresses a wavy look for a dose of softness.

-- When you are planning a casual outing, dress down your little black dress with sneakers.
-Let your hair down and wear a baseball cap to give yourself a sporty look.
+- For a casual outing, wear your dress with sneakers and let your hair down.
+Add a baseball cap for a sporty look!

-- Wear a little black dress and accessorize it with a motorcycle jacket and leather boots to bring out the bad girl in you.
-This edgy look is perfect for a casual evening out or for a date.
+- Put on a motorcycle jacket and leather boots for the naughty girl in you.
+This edgy look works for a casual evening out or a date.

-Here are more ways to stand out in a world where so many women are relying on their own little black dresses.
+Here are more ways to stand out in these fantastic dresses.

-- 14 ways to wear a lbd - includes with a red bag and a statement necklace, plus red lips!
+- Fourteen ways to wear an LBD - includes a red bag and a statement necklace, plus red lips.

-- Can you really wear black to a wedding - Yes you can but...
+- Can you wear black to a wedding - Yes you can but..

-- Get your LBD ready for summer - go beachy and cool with flat summer sandals!
+- Get your LBD ready for summer - go beachy and fresh with flat summer sandals.

-- How to wear a LBD in dead of winter - it's my anniversary!
+- How to wear an LBD in the dead of winter - it's my anniversary.

-- Look at how I layer my LBD in the cold (video) - Now that its cold out, layer layer layer it up.
+- Look at how I layer my LBD in the cold (video) - If it's cold out, layer layer layer it up.

-- Spice up my LBD (video) - Don't get boring in your LBD.
+- Spice up my LBD (video) - Don't get boring in your dress.

 - One last video by Fabsugar